-The good news: getting a regular massage might just be the answer — and an enjoyable one at that.
+The good news: getting a regular massage might be one solution to sleep troubles — and an enjoyable one at that.
 For example, one study conducted in China found that 76% of people treated regularly with massage therapy no longer experienced symptoms of insomnia.

-And dozens of independent studies found that massage can improve sleep for people with a wide variety of medical ailments, including more common occurrences like lower back pain and migraines.
+Also, dozens of independent studies found that massage can improve sleep for people with a wide variety of medical ailments, including more common complaints such as lower back pain and migraines.

 Find out if massage is the right solution for your sleep woes.
-This article will explore the different kinds of massage therapy and which could be the best fit for you.
-Wave goodbye to restless nights and sleeping pills, and say hello to deeply relaxing and fulfilling massages instead.
+This article explores the different kinds of massage therapy and provides information to help you decide which could be the best fit for you.
+Wave goodbye to restless nights, and say hello to deeply relaxing and fulfilling massages instead.

-Massage is an age-old practice with roots in ancient China, Egypt, Japan, and Greece.
-Each of these ancient civilizations developed and practiced massage as a medical benefit through a wide range of techniques.
+Massage is an age-old practice with roots in ancient China, India, and Greece.
+Each of these ancient civilizations developed and practiced massage as a medical treatment with a wide range of techniques.
 They documented their practices in writing and also had schools to teach their craft.

-And finding a massage therapist is more widely available than ever: doctors’ offices, private in-home practices, on-demand apps, and vacation experiences all offer an opening to try it for yourself.
+Finding a massage therapist is easier than ever.
+Doctors’ offices, private in-home practices, on-demand apps, fitness centers, spas, and vacation experiences all offer opportunities to try massage for yourself.

-Of course, no two massages are quite alike.
-They’re custom tailored with specific ends in mind.
-And even though it’s generally safe, people with specific conditions should avoid massage practices that will exacerbate any current problems.
+Of course, there are many different types of massage.
+Different people seek out different types of massage therapy with specific ends in mind.
+And even though massage is generally safe, people with specific conditions should avoid massage practices that could exacerbate their problems.

-Throughout this article, we’ll break down how massage works, along with the exceptional moments when you shouldn’t use massage therapy to improve your condition.
+This guide, explains how massage works.
+It also contains information about moments when you shouldn’t use massage therapy to try and improve improve your condition.

-Massage is made with you in mind — to improve your health and wellbeing, or even just help you feel more relaxed.
+Massage is done with you in mind.
+The goal of massage is generally to improve your health and well-being, or even just help you feel more relaxed.